brianjlandau/acts_as_inviteable/README.markdown

     script/generate invitations_for User

-When it's finished be sure to add this to your routes file (`config/routes.rb`):
+This will add 2 routes to your routes file (`config/routes.rb`) you may wish to edit these:

     map.resource :invitation, :only => [:new, :create]
     map.signup   '/signup/:invite_code', :controller => 'users', :action => 'new'

-You also need to add `acts_as_inviteable` to your `User` model.
+It will also add `acts_as_inviteable` to your `User` model.

-Finally you need to run `rake db:migrate` to add the invitations table and invitation_limit column.
+After running the generator you need to run `rake db:migrate` to add the invitations table and invitation_limit column.

 ### Options